-- External water components shake water out of pump/Aqua Source/Aquasmart filter assembly and store inside the van. - Internal pump turn on and allow to run to expel additional water for 2 minutes. - If internal pump is accessible disconnect outlet pipe and turn on pump to purge water into an aequate basin.
+- External water components Drain all external water components. - Internal pump turn on and allow to run to expel additional water for 2 minutes. - If internal pump is accessible disconnect outlet pipe and turn on pump to purge water into an aequate basin.
 Only reconnect pump when water system is to be used.